 Not just for athletes!
 If you live an active lifestyle, injury prevention makes sense….

 Sports massage and reconditioning sessions are a special type of therapeutic bodywork that is particularly, but not exclusively, helpful to anyone with an active lifestyle.
 Certified therapists increase ROM and work the soft tissues in each region which provides a variety of benefits such as: preventing injury, eliminating soreness, and enhancing muscle performance.
 Elite athletes have sports manual therapy done regularly as a part of their natural health training program.
 It is used before, during and after sporting events.
-Bodywork is also very sport-specific.
-Having the knowledge of the way the body moves in a particular sport and determines what is needed for optimal performance.
+Bodywork is also very sport-specific, your therapist will have the knowledge of the way the body moves in a particular sport and determine what is needed for optimal performance.

 What are the benefits?

-Professional sports massage from a certified therapist can treat a variety of injuries that may occur as a result of exercise and has been proven to allow you to train or exercise more efficiently.
-More benefits include:
+Professional sports massage from a certified therapist can treat a variety of injuries.
+Benefits include: